 The best anatomy websites are often hidden gems piled under larger paid-for platforms.
 Searching around for them takes time.
-Time that you most probably don’t have!
+Something you most probably don’t have!

 Having faced the challenge of mastering anatomy myself in med school, I know what it’s like when it comes to hunting around for good resources.

 That’s why I’ve put together this list.
 It’s a list that only includes sites personally used by myself or recommended to me by colleagues.
 And yes, each site on this list (although a couple has “premium” options) is free and very comprehensive.

 The 5 sites on this list: